 Yala National Park

-Thankfully we stayed a night in the Jungle Beach Hotel on the east coast where the beaches were superb, the water warm and perfectly safe for swimming.
-This eco friendly, boutique style hotel used the existing trees in the design of the hotel so it felt like we were in a tree house!
+Luckily we stayed a night in the Jungle Beach Hotel on the east coast of Sri Lanka, where the beaches were superb, the water is warm and perfectly safe for swimming.
+This eco friendly, boutique style hotel used the existing trees in the design of the hotel so it felt like we were in a tree house.
 It was a little piece of heaven and was just what was needed after an action packed few days.

 How to get there:

 “Why stress?
-There will always be fish in the sea and bananas on the tree”, was a memorable quote from a Sri Lankan man when we asked why everyone was always happy.
+There will always be fish in the sea and bananas on the tree”.
+This was a memorable quote from a Sri Lankan man we met in Galle – it was his reply when we asked why everyone was always happy in Sri Lanka.
 There are so many reasons to visit Sri Lanka.
 It is full of friendly people, culture and adventure.
 It is waiting to be discovered, go see it before the crowds arrive.